Sunbird-RC/community/developer-documentation/using-the-apis.md

 > Replace the `{claim-id}` above with the `_osClaimId/school` you saved from the
 > make a claim request.
 Replace the `{access-token}` with the `Teacher` entity's
-> access token from the authentication step.
+> access token from the consent/authentication step.
 Replace `GRANT_CLAIM` with
 > `REJECT_CLAIM` to reject the claim instead.

 This will attest/reject the claim and return a blank HTTP 200 response.